MicrosoftDocs/power-automate-docs/articles/desktop-flows/errors.md

 It consists of three columns:

+- **Type**: Indicates if the displayed item is an error or warning.
+- **Description**: A description of the occurred error or warning.
 - **Subflow**: The name of the subflow that contains the erroneous action or the action that causes the warning.
-- **Action**: The line number of the erroneous action or the action that causes the warning.
+- **Line**: The line number of the erroneous action or the action that causes the warning.
-- **Error**: The message of the occurred error or warning.

 The pane also provides filters to display errors, warnings, and/or items related to specific subflows.